msqr1/Vosklet/README.md

 # Browser-recognizer
 - A from-microphone speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
-- Browser-recognizer can run on the main browser thread or worker.
+- Browser-recognizer can run both in the browser main thread and web workers.
 ## Interface
 - setLogLevel: set Kaldi's log level (default: -1)
     - -2: Error